Edward Augustine Savoy

-Edward Augustine Savoy (May 2, 1855 – August 24, 1943) was first hired as a page in the State Department by United States Secretary of State Hamilton Fish, officially appointed on July 1, 1871, beginning a federal career that spanned 64 years.
-Savoy worked for 21 secretaries of the state through 14 presidencies from President Ulysses S. Grant to Franklin D. Roosevelt.
+Edward Augustine Savoy (May 2, 1855 – August 24, 1943) had a federal career that spanned 64 years.
+He was first hired as a page in the State Department by United States Secretary of State Hamilton Fish on July 1, 1871.
+Savoy worked for 21 secretaries of the state through 14 presidencies, from President Ulysses S. Grant to Franklin D. Roosevelt.
 When he retired in 1933 at the age of 77, he had just concluded his service as Chief Messenger to Secretary of State, Henry L. Stimson.